PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Experiment

-We evaluate our model on six video LLM benchmarks, categorized into two types based on the evaluation method: GPT-based evaluation and multiple-choice questions.
-The GPT evaluation mainly involves open-ended QA, including the Video-based Generative Performance Benchmark (VCG Bench) \citep{maaz2023video}, MSVD-QA \citep{wu2017deep}, MSRVTT-QA \citep{xu2016msr}, and ActivityQA \citep{caba2015activitynet}.
+We evaluate our model on 7 video LLM benchmarks, categorized into two types based on the evaluation method: GPT-based evaluation and multiple-choice questions.
+The GPT evaluation mainly involves open-ended QA, including the VCG Bench \citep{maaz2023video} and ActivityQA \citep{caba2015activitynet}.
 Consistent with most models, we used the GPT-3.5-turbo-0613 version for testing.
-The multiple-choice question benchmarks include MVBench \citep{li2023mvbench} and Video-MME \citep{fu2024video}.
-This evaluation method is more objective by eliminating the potential disturbances of GPT.
-For medium-to-long videos in Video-MME, we sampled 64 frames instead of the 32 frames used in other datasets.
+The multiple-choice question benchmarks include NextQA \cite{nextqa}, EgoSchema \cite{mangalam2024egoschema}, MVBench \citep{li2023mvbench}, LongVideoBench \citep{wu2024longvideobench} and Video-MME \citep{fu2024video}.
+For medium-to-long videos in Video-MME and LongVideoBench, we sampled 64 frames instead of the 32 frames used in other datasets.
 Our test corpus encompasses videos of various genres and lengths, offering a comprehensive evaluation of PPLLaVA's performance.